 The SRA started a review of international regulation in 2011.
 We supported this review as the way in which firms were regulated internationally had become increasingly complicated and yielded illogical results in terms of who was captured by regulation.

 We responded to all three of the SRA’s consultations on this issue.
 Our last response, in June 2013, agreed that the SRA proposals represented a sensible and proportionate regulatory framework for overseas practice.
-All our responses to this review can be found here:

 New SRA Overseas Rules